The best calorie tracking app, 2026

 Strengths

-• Reviewed and used by 2,400+ clinicians per the developer's clinician registry
+- Reviewed and used by more than 2,400 dietitians per the developer's clinician registry

-• Web app exists; per-day data export to CSV
+- Web app with feature parity to the iOS and Android clients; per-day data export to CSV

 Limitations

-• Free tier scan cap may not cover users who want to photo-log every meal
+- Free tier AI scan cap may not cover users who want to photo-log every meal (manual entry remains uncapped on the free tier)

-Best for: Users who want the lowest available measurement error and who track for clinical or athletic precision.
+Best for: Users who want the lowest available measurement error on either input path — photo-AI or manual database search — and who track for clinical or athletic precision.

 MyFitnessPal